 Expanding the wet weather treatment capacity by enlarging existing plant facilities has been a cornerstone in ALCOSAN’s strategy for reducing sewer overflows.
 This strategy dates to the 1996 Act 537 Plan which envisioned phased plant expansion and upgrades to reduce overflows.

-The Clean Water Plan also calls for ALCOSAN's North Side plant to expand.
-As a result, the current capacity of 250 million gallons per day will be increased to 480 million gallons per day by the end of 2025 and to 600 million gallons per day by the end of 2027.
-This additional capacity will assist with reducing the number of overflows caused by excess stormwater and groundwater entering the system.
+As a result of expanding, the current capacity of 250 million gallons per day (mgd) will be increased to 480 mgd by the end of 2025 and to 600 mgd by the end of 2027.
+This additional capacity will help reduce the number of overflows caused by excess stormwater entering the system.

-The expansion of ALCOSAN’s treatment plant will be completed in two major phases.
-Phase 1 was complete in 2005 and Phase 2 has an anticipated completion of 2027.
+The expansion of ALCOSAN’s treatment plant was designed in two major phases.
+Phase 1 was completed in 2005 and ALCOSAN has begun phase 2 which is expected to be completed in 2027.

 Click image to download a larger map (PDF)